6 Love Lessons learned from my Wedding Ring

 I had no idea what kind of wedding ring I wanted.
-I can probably not tell a diamond from a cubic zirconia, and I marvel at those pickpockets in Lagos who manage to rob people of their expensive jewellery in traffic.
-I marvel because they can tell the difference - many times they'll snatch only the gold and leave the fake jewellery.
+I can probably not tell a diamond from a cubic zirconia, and I marvel at those pickpockets who manage to rob people of their expensive jewellery.
+I marvel because they can tell the difference - many times they'll go for the gold and leave the fake jewellery.
 All I knew was that I wanted a yellow gold uncommon ring - not the white gold.
 Tee was responsible for going in store to search for rings and send me pictures, while I trawled the internet for the perfect ring.

 Every time I showed my sister a picture of a potential ring wondering if I'll like it, she said "Whichever one you choose, you'll love it.
 It's your ring".

 She was right.
 Eventually we agreed on the ring.
 Design: Check; Yellow Gold: Check; Price: Check.

 Okay, on to the lessons.